 - Failure to fit harnesses on individual workers

 - Prohibiting workers from standing on scaffolding guardrails

 Other Industries: Fall From Heights

-While construction is the leading industry when it comes to on the job fall-related injuries, there are other employees who are also at risk.
-These include roofers, painters, tree service workers, window washers, and more.
-Anyone who works in an industry where they must utilize ladders or stand on a raised surface are at risk of injury or even death from a fall.
+While construction is the leading industry when it comes to on-the-job fall-related injuries, there are other employees who are also at risk.
+These include roofers, painters, tree service workers, window washers, utility workers, and more.
+Anyone who works in an industry where they must utilize ladders or stand on a raised surface is at risk of injury or even death from a fall.